 1 medium cucumber (about 8 ounces), seeded and chopped

 In a large serving bowl, combine the chopped lettuce, tomatoes, cucumber, pepper, onion, parsley, olives and feta.
 Toss the ingredients together and set aside.

-To prepare the vinaigrette, combine all of the ingredients in a liquid measuring cup or OXO’s Twist & Pour Dressing Mixer.
-Whisk (or twist) until blended.
+To prepare the vinaigrette, combine all of the ingredients in a liquid measuring cup and whisk until blended.
 Taste, and add more vinegar if you’d like a more tangy dressing, or more honey for a more tame dressing.